Tito11-creater/Tito11-creater.github.io/_pages/about.md

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 Our paper is accepted by *Science Bulletin*.
-- *2025.06*: &nbsp;🎉🎉 Our abstract is accepted by the OHBM 2025 in Brisbane.
+- *2025.06*: &nbsp;🎉🎉 Our abstract poster is accepted by the OHBM 2025 in Brisbane.
 - *2022.09*: &nbsp;🎉🎉 Our paper is accepted by *Brain Sciences*.
 - *2021.07*: &nbsp;🎉🎉 Our paper is accepted by *Frontiers in Neuroscience*.
-- *2021.07*: &nbsp;🎉🎉 Our abstract is accepted by *International Journal of Psychophysiology* (Proceedings of the 20th World Congress of Psychophysiology).
+- *2021.07*: &nbsp;🎉🎉 Our abstract posters are accepted by *International Journal of Psychophysiology* (IOP 2021).

 # 📝 Publications